brendondalaba/tldr-bible/src/content/bible/36-zephaniah.md

 group: 'Minor Prophets'
 ---

-# Zephaniah
-*The God Who Judges to Restore*

-> “The Lord your God is with you, the Mighty Warrior who saves.
-He will take great delight in you.” — **Zephaniah 3:17**

-Zephaniah is both sobering and hopeful.
-It warns of the coming *Day of the Lord* — a time of judgment against sin and pride — but it also promises that after refining comes rejoicing.
-God’s justice makes way for joy, and His judgment clears the path for revival.

----

 ## Overview
 Zephaniah preached during a time of spiritual decline in Judah.
 The people had turned to idols and mixed true worship with false gods.